 Many academic students who appear lazy or have overdue work bear no self-discovery and understanding of their life priorities.
 Although I rarely had overdue work or exam failures during my academic years, I often experienced a similar sense of self-searching, despite my overall good university results (though grammar and intermediate details are uncertain).

-During filming, there were at least two food fights due to malfunctions of the shark, nicknamed ‘Bruce,’ (after Spielberg’s attorney Bruce Ramer) which delayed the production.
-Water interference affected its mechanics, causing it to slow down and sink during the initial test and divers had to retrieve it.
-These delays led to the film going over budget and schedule.
-Frustrated with the delays, Scheider started a dessert-based food fight at a buffet, initiated by whispering to Verna Fields’ son, the movie’s editor.
-Scheider flung a gravy and potato pie at Spielberg, resulting in Dreyfuss retaliating with his own dessert.
+Three mechanical sharks were built for the film by production designer Joe Alves who was also responsible for selecting Martha’s Vineyard as the location of filming.
+The main shark was nicknamed ‘Bruce,’ (after Spielberg’s attorney Bruce Ramer) and was a “sea-sled shark”, a full-body prop with a belly missing that was towed with a 300-foot (91 m) line, while the other two were known as “platform sharks”, one would move from camera-left to right (with its hidden left side exposing an array of pneumatic hoses), and an opposite model with its right flank uncovered and the same would go for the other.
+Alves also designed two boats that would represent Quint’s hunting ferry known as the ‘Orca’.
+Because of shooting on the ocean, production was delayed when the sharks began to malfunction due to water interfering in their mechanics at times.
+The testing of the one known as Bruce caused it to slow down and sink during the initial test and divers had to retrieve it.
+Simultaneously other issues arose when unwanted sailboats drifted into frame and cameras got soaked These delays led to the film going over budget and schedule.
+Because of this, during a break, Scheider started a dessert-based food fight at a buffet, initiated by whispering to the son of Verna Fields who was the movie’s editor.
+Scheider flung a gravy and potato pie at Spielberg, resulting in Dreyfuss retaliating with his own dessert and hitting Scheider.
 The food fight escalated, with a few others joining in although seeing it coming, the producers left immediately, sparing themselves from the culinary battle.
 Despite the setbacks, filming continued at the behest of the producers as stopping production would have risked cancellation.
-During filming, the fishing boat used in the movie sank, mirroring the shark’s earlier incident.
+During filming, the fishing boat used in the movie sank, mirroring the main mechanical shark’s earlier incident.
 Divers were once again deployed to salvage the boat.
 To simplify filming, Spielberg used a camera technique for the shark’s perspective until the shark finally worked properly, enabling the completion of the movie’s last third.
 After filming concluded, another food fight broke out but in a humorous situation.

 How it reminds me of me